andrepestana92/antaeus/README.md

 On Monday, it took me about three hours to create both payment endpoints, refactor the `charge` method and create the first basic test for the BillingService.
 It was in this last refactor that I created the PaymentService class

 On Tuesday, it also took me about three hours to create the testing database model, finish the tests for BillingService, start using the `Random` object as an argument in the `charge` method, create the CustomerService and InvoiceService tests and finally, write this README

+### Run the server

+In order to run the server, just execute the command `./docker-start.sh`